✅ The Golden Circle (Thingvellir, Gullfoss, Geysir & Kerid volcanic crater)

 Setting out from Reykjavík, you will drive along route 1 passing through small towns and enjoying the beauty of the Icelandic countryside.
 Your first stop will be at the famous Seljalandsfoss waterfall, which is located beneath the Eyjafjallajokull volcano.
 Remember to ask your tour guide all about the colossal eruption back in 2010.
 Close by is the beautiful but less known waterfall Gljufrabui.

 Next up is the stunning Skogafoss, a drop of 60 m (200ft) of natural raw power that must be seen to be believed.
 You will then have the additional pleasure of visiting the secret waterfalls of Kvernufoss and Írafoss.

 Then it is on to Reynisfjara, a black sand beach nestling under Mt.
 Reynisfjall – seasonal home to numerous puffins that dive from its cliffs out to sea.
 Black basalt has been shaped into amazing different formations, most notably the famous Reynisdrangar.
 Beware the might of the Atlantic Ocean which looms with its powerful waves.

-At the end of the day, your accommodation awaits in hotel Geirland, a lovely country hotel located next to the village of Kirkjubaejarklaustur.
+At the end of the day, your accommodation awaits in a nice hotel in the South of Iceland.
 On the way there and during the night, we will look out for the Northern Lights if conditions are favorable to see them.